 At the Emily Carr University of Art and Design, you'll be able to get a Bachelor of Media Arts in Animation that not only lets you learn what it means to be a fantastic animator but also how to effectively integrate your animation pursuits with a general understanding of the arts.

 This is because being a well-rounded animator also means coming into contact with other art forms, and Emily Carr University's robust arts program means that you'll do that on a daily basis by interacting with your peers.
-Within their animation degree, you'll also be able to have many different possibilities for concentrations, whether you're more interested in experimental animation, motion graphics, or 3D modeling and texturing.
+Within their animation degree, you'll also be able to have many different possibilities for concentrations, whether you're more interested in experimental animation, motion graphics, or 3D modelling and texturing.

 The Emily Carr University of Art and Design is also known for consistently keeping their programs updated, constantly improving their resources with the most modern technology available.